amejiarosario/amejiarosario.github.io/source/_posts/2018-04-23-most-popular-algorithms-time-complexity-every-programmer-should-know-free-online-tutorial-course.md

 > n<sup>log<sub>b</sub>a</sup>

-This value will help us to find which mater method case we are solving.
+This value will help us to find which master method case we are solving.

 3) Finally, we compare the recursion runtime from step 2) and the runtime `f(n)` from step 1).
 Based on that we have the following cases: